 A fresh set of new puffs are released from all PiG point sources within the modeling domain for the duration of the smallest time step among the master and all nested grids.
 The length of each puff is determined by the combination of the mean total wind speed at the height of final plume rise and time step.
 Limits are placed on maximum extruded length based on half the finest resolution in the given simulation.
 If winds and time-steps are such that the maximum allowed length is violated, then several puffs are automatically emitted from a given stack per time step.
 The user can also set a maximum time interval of release if more puffs (better plume resolution) are desired over the default automated release interval.
 The orientation of the puff length is along the total wind vector.
 Total puff volume is determined by stack volumetric flow rate in conjunction with growth due to turbulent entrainment following the SCICHEM approach.
-Initially, $\sigma_x = \sigma_y$ and $\sigma_z$ values are explicitly calculated from this entrainment calculation.
+Initially, $\sigma_x = \sigma_y$ and σ_z values are explicitly calculated from this entrainment calculation.
 The effects of resolved wind shear on plume deformation (i.e., at plume scales larger than individual puff scales) are treated using a "chained puff" approach (Figure 6-2).
 Points at the leading and trailing edges of the puff centerline are individually transported through the gridded wind fields, which directly accounts for puff stretching and changes to centerline orientation due to deforming shears.
-Since puffs can extend over multiple layers, layer density-weighted average wind components are determined for each endpoint based on the vertical coverage of the puff.
+Since puffs can extend over multiple layers, layer densityweighted average wind components are determined for each endpoint based on the vertical coverage of the puff.
+The "chain" aspect means that at least initially (as puffs are emitted from the stack) the trailing point of a puff emitted at time t will be the leading point of a puff emitted at time t+dt.
+However, as the puffs are advected downstream, the leading point of one puff will deviate from the trailing point the puff behind it due to evolving puff depth and wind fields.